VasylVaskivskyi/pmc_related_articles/README.md

 # Realted articles search tool for EuropePMC

-In this database you can explore relationships between articles that have common accession numbers (e.g. uniprot, refseq, refsnp), and then export graph in JSON, GML and GXMML or save as SVG.
+This tool allows you to explore relationships between articles that have common accession numbers (e.g. uniprot, refseq, refsnp), and then export graph in JSON, GML and GXMML or save as SVG.

 ![alt text](https://raw.githubusercontent.com/VasylVaskivskyi/pmc_related_articles/master/d3js/viewport.JPG)